RexWangSida/LearningNotes/MongoDB/README.md

 ```MongoDB
 db.<collection name>.find().pretty()
 ```
-## Basic CRUD Operations in MongoDB
+## Basic CRUD Operations in MongoDB Shell
+- `""` is required in Shell but not in Compass

 ### InsertOne
 ```MongoDB
 db.<collection name>.insertOne({attr1 : data1, attr2 : data2, ...})